CasperHsiao/ECE550_Project/CPU/README.md

 <li>clock_4 (clock_in, reset, clock_out);</li>
 </ul>

+### Processor (overall view)
+we divided our Implementation to different sections
+- Imem section (see README CP4)
+- instruction Decode (see details below)
+- Process overflow (see details below)
+- Regfile (see README CP4)
+- ALU section (provided by instructor)
+- Dmem section (see README CP4)

 ### Program Counter "PC"

 We started of with the PC , which is basically a 32 DFFEs .
-PC takes in 32 bits and outputs 32 bits which are then connected to our adder to add four.
+PC takes in 32 bits and outputs 32 bits which are then connected to our adder to add four. we have pc_plus 0 to do pc+4 , and pc_plusN to deal with immediate instruction type

 ### controller and instruction decode

 We assign the controller based on the given OPcodes in the pdf file.